KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

     As patron of communication and commerce, he maintains **Nexus** through lawful transmission across thresholds.
     His tricks often humble IL₂ (ISS: Echthros) (inflated ego) toward coherence.

-* **Cultural Conflation:** Hermes is often read as an L₂ messenger or surface mediator because his functions appear through language, exchange, commerce, and cleverness.
-    In Zenetist terms, this reflects a cultural conflation of his operative depth with its superficial expression: **L₂ (SM: Nousa)** is the visible interface, but **L₃ (DM: Noeüs)** is the primary structural station.

 * **Entropic Functions:** As patron of thieves, he represents the **redistribution** of property and the temporary breakdown of social L₄ (DL: Sophis)-order—yet often in correction of unjust systems rather than in service to inverse sabotage.

 * **Verdict:** **Centropic.**